ArnaudRinquin/local_modules_poc/README.md

 ## Writing new sub modules

-* Create a new folder in `local_modules`
+* Create a new folder for your module, such as `local_modules/my-module` (can be anything else)
 * Create a `package.json` file for it, along with the usual `README.md`
 * Adds its dependencies in its own `package.json`
 * Write the module (duh)
-* Install this local package in your top level module using: `npm install --save ./locale_modules/my-new-module`.
+* Install this local package in your top level module using: `npm install --save ./local_modules/my-new-module`.
 * ????
 * Profit!

 ## Updating a local module

 * Update whatever you want in your module (including dependencies)
-* Bump your sub-module version (important)
+* Bump your sub-module version in its `package.json` (important)
 * Simply run `npm update` or `npm update my-module`

 ## Pros